keeanalbao/cse15l-lab-reports/lab1.md

 ![Remote Computer](https://user-images.githubusercontent.com/88350907/230546085-19d607c1-f9ff-47e1-856d-bb61189a68e9.jpg)

-To log out of the remote server in your terminal, you can use:
+To log out of the remote server in your terminal, you can use either of these:
    * Ctrl-D
    * Run the command `exit`